micro-api/micro-api/README.md

 }
 ```

-IDs **MUST** be specified per entity to patch, and patch requests may only be made to the collection URL (side-effect of this: IDs cannot be changed, only specified).
+IDs **MUST** be specified per entity to patch, and patch requests may be made to the collection URL (side-effect of this: IDs cannot be changed, only specified).
 The assumption is that patch replaces the fields specified.
 There is a special reserved key `@operate` which allows for arbitrary updates, which this specification is agnostic about.
 The `PUT` method is highly discouraged and actually a `PUT` request should *overwrite* the entire entity, so in the vast majority of cases, `PATCH` is actually what you want to do.

+Patch requests can only update existing entities, it may not create or delete.
+By setting a link's `@id` property to `null` (for a to-one relationship) or `[]` (empty array for a to-many relationship), it removes the link.

 ## Delete Example

 ```
-DELETE /posts/1,2,3
+DELETE /posts/2
 ```

-This **MUST** return no payload if it succeeds.
+A delete request **MUST** return no payload if it succeeds, and applies to any accessible URL, including collections.
 Pretty simple.

 ```
 DELETE /users/1/posts